sanger/lab-share-lib/examples/README.md

 A LabShare consumer adds some extra process to the default consumer behaviour.
 The process of a message using a LabShare consumer can be structured in different stages:

-* Message decoding: in this stage the consumer will read the headers attached to the message, and will use them to deserialize the contents of the message, by using the format and compresion codec specified in the headers.
+* Message decoding: in this stage the consumer will read the headers attached to the message, and will use them to deserialize the contents of the message, by using the format and compression codec specified in the headers.

 * Schema validation: after the contents of the message has been extracted, it is validated using the